The Story Behind Kenyan Coffee: From Highlands to Your Mug

 Why Choosing Specialty Coffee Matters

-“Specialty coffee” isn’t a different type of bean — it’s a measure of quality and care.
-These coffees typically score 80 points or higher on the Specialty Coffee Association (SCA) scale and are cultivated, processed, and roasted with precision and integrity.
+“Specialty coffee” isn’t a different species of bean — it’s a standard of excellence.
+To qualify, coffee must score 80 points or higher on the Specialty Coffee Association (SCA) scale and be cultivated, processed, and roasted with meticulous care.

 Kenyan Coffee Loved Around the World